alisdt/online_experiments_course/03_pract.rst

 .. image:: images/debugger_stopped.png
   :width: 90%

-On the right there's a sidebar called "Scopes".
-(This has other names in other browsers, but there should be a list of names and values somewhere).
+On the right there's a sidebar called "Scopes" or "Scope".
 Here you'll be able to see what value different variables have.
 Some of these are built in to the browser, or part of the internal workings of jsPsych -- don't worry about these for now.